-Facebook is rating the trustworthiness of its users on a scale from zero to one
+Facebook is rating the trustworthiness of its users on a scale from zero to 1

 The score is one signal among many that the company feeds into more algorithms to help it decide which stories should be reviewed.

-“I like to make the joke that, if people only reported things that were [actually] false, this job would be so easy!” said Lyons in the interview.
+“I like to make the joke that, if people only reported things that were false, this job would be so easy!” said Lyons in the interview.
 “People often report things that they just disagree with.”

 She declined to say what other signals the company used to determine trustworthiness, citing concerns about tipping off bad actors.